Towards 6G with Connected Sky: UAVs and Beyond: Key Barriers of Widespread Commercial Usage of UAVs and Solutions

 A UAS is composed of a UAV and a UAV controller used by an operator with unique credentials and identities.
-Mobile networks can enable reliable connectivity between the UAV and its controller.
-Meanwhile, UTM can connect to the UAV and the UAV controller through the core network and the radio access network.
-An illustration of UAS-to-UTM connectivity is provided in Figure \ref{Fig3}.
+Mobile networks can enable reliable connectivity between the UAV and its controller and UTM can connect to the UAV and the UAV controller through the core network and the radio access network, as illustrated in Fig.\,\ref{Fig3}.

 When the UAV is using LTE or 5G networks for connectivity, additional benefits can be gained.
 Work is ongoing in 3GPP to integrate UTM communications with the network and thus provide additional capabilities.
 Examples of the types of additional capabilities that can be provided are: \begin{itemize} \item Linking flight authorization and communications resource allocation. \item Integrity checks on the flight plan using network-based positioning information. \item Mapping between various identifiers. \end{itemize}